MV Monte Cervantes: Evacuation and assistance

 Immediately after Monte Cervantes slipped from the rock, the command was given to lower away the lifeboats from E-Deck.
 This initially resulted in a small panic among the passengers, but the crew explained that the 30 boats remaining would still be enough to receive an additional 500 passengers, and the anxiety was relieved.
 All 1,117 passengers and 255 of the crew members were successfully evacuated and began rowing against the wind toward Ushuaia.
 A passenger later reported that the rescue was not always pleasant: "...a high wind rose and enormous waves lifted us to a height of ten metres [33 feet], letting us fall again in great precipices, nearly turning over the boats.
 It was terrifying!
 The waves drenched us with glacial water, from head to toe.
 My legs were stiff and my right arm was paralyzed after clinging for so long to the edge of the boat."

 At the time of the collision the wireless operator had immediately sent out an SOS.
 The signal was received by numerous stations on both sides of the Atlantic Ocean.
 The Argentine freighter Vincente Fidel Lopez in the port of Ushuaia also heard the call and headed out to assist Monte Cervantes, but on the way suffered an accident itself with its launch.
 The remaining crew on Monte Cervantes meanwhile collected all objects of value to the passengers that they could find and handed them to the arriving launch, also requesting that the launch pick up the passengers from the lifeboats.
 Shortly after the departure of the first motor launch, a second launch, from the prison of Ushuaia, appeared and offered its assistance.
 It was sent back and soon returned with several piles of warming blankets.
 Shortly thereafter the Vincente Fidel Lopez reached the shipwreck site.
 It took passengers on board from the life boats and carried approximately 800 persons safely to the mainland.
 Meanwhile, some of the other lifeboats had wandered off course and drifted to remote coastal regions.
-Their passengers had to make a long walk through a thickly wooded area before they also reached the town of Ushuaia, which at the time had a population of about 800.
+Their passengers had to take a long walk through a thickly wooded area before they also reached the town of Ushuaia, which at the time had a population of about 800.
 Thus the 1,200 passengers produced a strain on the community, which housed some of the passengers in the town's prison.